Bowe Bergdahl: Vacatur of conviction

 In February 2021, Bergdahl filed a petition (a collateral attack) in the United States District Court for the District of Columbia to have the conviction and sentence expunged.
 On August 2, 2021, the Justice Department filed a motion to dismiss Bergdahl's petition.

 Sometime later in 2021, Bergdahl was discharged from the Army.

 In March 2023 Bergdahl received a partial win in the U.S. District Court case.
 Senior Judge Reggie Walton partially granted the government's motion to dismiss the case, but he rejected claims that comments from President Trump and Senator John McCain had influenced the military court-martial.

 On July 25, 2023, Judge Walton vacated the conviction.
 The ruling stated that Nance failing to disclose his application for a position at the Justice Department "could create the appearance of potential bias".

 On May 29, 2024, the Justice Department appealed Judge Walton’s decision to vacate the conviction.

-The case is currently at the United States Court of Appeals for the District of Columbia.
+On September 1, 2026, the U.S. Court of Appeals for the District of Columbia Circuit ruled in the government’s favor in Bergdahl’s collateral challenge to his court-martial conviction.
+The court held that although Article III courts may conduct collateral review of court-martial proceedings in certain circumstances, such as habeas corpus or claims involving military records and benefits, federal district courts do not have jurisdiction to vacate the court-martial judgment itself.
+The court reversed the relief previously granted by the district court and remanded with instructions to dismiss the case for lack of jurisdiction.